sindresorhus/windows-release/readme.md

 ## Related

 - [os-name](https://github.com/sindresorhus/os-name) - Get the name of the current operating system
-- [osx-release](https://github.com/sindresorhus/osx-release) - Get the name and version of a OS X release from the Darwin version
+- [osx-release](https://github.com/sindresorhus/osx-release) - Get the name and version of a macOS release from the Darwin version

 ## License